Sorry, we're closed today

 Self-Paced Professional Development Sessions

-The DoSeum’s Self-Paced Professional Development sessions will provide 6 CPE hours from June 15 – August 3 (not including the week of July 29 due to the 4th of July holiday), requiring six hours of coursework.
-Educators can complete their coursework at their own pace, but all coursework will be due by August 3.
-A new session will be available to start every Monday from June 15 - July 27.
+The DoSeum’s Self-Paced Professional Development sessions will provide 6 CPE hours from August 31 - December 4, requiring six hours of coursework.
+Educators can complete their coursework at their own pace, but all coursework will be due by December 4.
+A new session will be available to start every week on Monday from August 31 - November 9.

 Visual Thinking Strategies